GSA/digitalgov.gov/content/posts/2015-03-04-what-is-the-digital-analytics-program-dap.md

 Currently, the DAP is used by more than 3,800 government websites that belong to 37 agencies.
 These websites get 1.5+ billion page views each month.
 In just over two years, the DAP has grown to become the largest Google Analytics Premium account in the world.

 The tool’s most unique feature is that online traffic data for all participating government websites, including a “government-wide” rollup, is available to each DAP user.
-This allows web managers to identify and learn from successful websites, collaborate to streamline duplicate content, and have a broad perspective to [make metrics-based website decisions](https://www.WHATEVER/2014/10/23/web-design-changes-let-the-metrics-be-your-guide/).
+This allows web managers to identify and learn from successful websites, collaborate to streamline duplicate content, and have a broad perspective to [make metrics-based website decisions](({{< relref "web-design-changes-let-the-metrics-be-your-guide.md" >}})).
 The DAP Web analytics tool not only provides cost savings, but it is also the only program that can give agency stakeholders perspective into the way people interact with government websites on such a massive scale.

 Along those lines, the DAP is expanding to offer “voice of the customer” data via customer satisfaction surveys and is implementing it into the user interface of the DAP Web analytics tool.
 This will, in effect, allow for the convergence of quantitative and qualitative customer data, propelling the capabilities of the program even further.
 This feature, currently in the pilot stage, will also be offered to all agencies at no cost.